 Can you apply for the scholarship if your undergraduate degree is from a non-Australian university?

-Does it matter which if I work in a not-for-profit/cultural sector?
+Does it matter if I work in a not-for-profit/cultural sector?

 The scholarship is designed to help develop future (business) leaders of Australian enterprises.
 It does not matter which sector of Australian community life you work in, you would be eligible.
 In fact we actively seek applications from diverse sectors of the community and past winners reflect this.